-This test plan identifies certain commercial equipment and materials to accurately describe the technical aspects of the test equipment.
+Certain commercial equipment and materials are identified in this test plan to accurately describe the technical aspects of the test equipment.
 In no case does such identification imply recommendations or endorsement by NTIA, nor does it imply that the material or equipment identified is the best available for this purpose.